jhnnsjkbk/jhnnsjkbk.github.io/media.md

 My work on deep learning for weather and climate assessments have been awarded with an IBM Outstanding Accomplishment Award in 2024.

 ### Tenure-Track Professorship Recommendation
 I was fortunate enough to be recommended for a tenure-track professorship at a German university of excellence in winter 2024.
+I decided to stay in industry research.

 ### Dissertation Award
 My dissertation _Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning_ was recognized as one of the most outstanding theses in Germany in 2024 by the Association for Electrical, Electronic & Information Technologies.